New Commercial Driver’s License Drug & Alcohol Clearinghouse Requirements Took Effect January 6th, 2020

 “Ban the Box” Set to Apply to Employers in the City of St. Louis

 Joining the many cities that restrict criminal-history inquiries in the hiring process, the City of St. Louis Board of Aldermen unanimously passed Board Bill Number 120.
-Beginning January 1, 2021, all employers (1) located within the City of St. Louis, (2) with 10 or more employees will be prohibited from asking about an applicant’s criminal history until after an applicant is determined to be otherwise qualified for the position and has been interviewed.
+Beginning January 1, 2021, all employers (1) located within the City of St. Louis, (2) with 10 or more employees will be prohibited from asking about an candidate’s criminal history until after an candidate is determined to be otherwise qualified for the position and has been interviewed.
 See our May 2018 alert on Kansas City’s elimination of criminal-history inquiries during the hiring process.

 Once the law takes effect, such employers may not do any of the following:

-- Base a hiring or promotional decision on a job applicant’s criminal history or sentence, unless (1) the history is reasonably related to or bears upon the duties and responsibilities of the job position, and (2) the employer can demonstrate that the decision is based on all available information including frequency, recentness, and severity of the criminal history.
+- Base a hiring or promotional decision on a job candidate’s criminal history or sentence, unless (1) the history is reasonably related to or bears upon the duties and responsibilities of the job position, and (2) the employer can demonstrate that the decision is based on all available information including frequency, recentness, and severity of the criminal history.

 Any alleged violation of the Ordinance will be referred to and investigated by the Civil Rights Enforcement Agency for the City of St. Louis.
 Violations can then be recommended to the Office of the License Collector for employer compliance.
 Penalties for violating the Ordinance range from a warning to a revocation of an employer’s business license.
 Employers could also potentially be assessed civil penalties to be determined by the Office of the License Collector at a later time.

 Employers in the City of St. Louis should evaluate their hiring practices and make necessary changes to their applications to remove any requirement to disclose prior criminal history for those positions the Ordinance addresses.
-Employers should also modify policies concerning the timing of inquiries regarding criminal history, as such inquiries can be made only after interviews have been completed and must be directed at all applicants within the final selection pool.
-Finally, employers should be mindful that the Ordinance applies to promotional decisions as well as to new applicants.
+Employers should also modify policies concerning the timing of inquiries regarding criminal history, as such inquiries can be made only after interviews have been completed and must be directed at all candidates within the final selection pool.
+Finally, employers should be mindful that the Ordinance applies to promotional decisions as well as to new candidates.